- Do you remember learning about the 12 English verb tenses? I don’t…

 We use the future perfect progressive tense to:

 - Describe the duration of an event that will be in progress before another event in the future.

 I will have been watching my favorite show for 45 minutes by the time my son gets home.

 I’m going to have been watching my favorite show for 45 minutes by the time my son gets home.

 I will have been working on this blog post for several hours by the time I’m finished.

-Congratulations—You made it through all 12 tenses
+Congratulations—you made it through all 12 English verb tenses!

 Wow!
 Fantastic job!
 That was a lot of information to absorb.
 Hopefully, you now have a better understanding of the 12 verb tenses used in English.
 Take a deep breath and relax.
 You deserve it!